Kygo: 2013–2015: Breakthrough

 On 15 May 2013, Kygo released his first single called "Epsilon" on the Romanian record label Ensis Records.
 On 1 December 2014, he released the single "Firestone", featuring vocals from Conrad Sewell, which gained international recognition and debuted on several charts worldwide, being streamed 810 million times on YouTube and 1 billion times on Spotify, as of April 2024.
 After receiving over 80 million views on YouTube and SoundCloud, Kygo was contacted by Avicii and by Chris Martin of Coldplay to create a remix of the song "Midnight".
-He has also supported Avicii at Findings Festival in Oslo, Norway, in 2014.
+He also supported Avicii at Findings Festival in Oslo, Norway, in 2014.
 On 19 September 2014, it was confirmed that Kygo was to replace Avicii at mainstage in Tomorrowland, due to Avicii's health concerns.

 He was also featured in an interview for Billboard magazine, where he talked to writer Matt Medved about his remixes for musicians Diplo and Coldplay, and talked about his upcoming tour in North America.
 In July 2014, Kygo entered into a partnership with EDM lifestyle brand Electric Family to produce a collaboration bracelet for which one hundred per cent of the proceeds are donated to Médecins Sans Frontières.
 In the same month, he signed a record label deal with Sony International and Ultra Music.

-2015–2016: Cloud Nine and Kygo Life
+2015–2017: Cloud Nine and Kygo Life

 In February 2015, Kygo's song "ID" was featured in the official trailer for Ultra Music Festival.
 The same track is also featured on FIFA 16, a popular association football video game by EA Sports.
 On 21 March 2015, he released his second single, titled "Stole the Show", featuring Parson James, which as of 2 January 2019, had 326 million views on YouTube and 1 billion streams on Spotify.
 On 31 July 2015, he released his third single, "Nothing Left", featuring Will Heard.
 "Nothing Left" reached number one on the Norwegian Singles Chart.
 In August 2015, Kygo was a featured headliner at Lollapalooza in Chicago, one of the biggest music festivals in the world.
-On 4 September 2015, he released his fourth single, titled "Here for You", featuring Ella Henderson, which was revealed to be the vocal version of the song "ID" that was released as part of the Ultra Music Festival.
-He made his U.S. television debut on The Late Late Show with James Corden in October 2015.
+On 4 September 2015, he released his fourth single, titled "Here for You", featuring Ella Henderson.

 Three months later, his fifth single, "Stay", produced with fellow Norwegian record producer William Larsen and featuring vocals by Maty Noyes, was released on 4 December 2015.
 In December 2015, Kygo became the fastest artist in history to reach one billion streams on Spotify.